 Log in to your MyUW portal using your newly created NetID and password.
 Take time to review the resources provided to you, particularly within the Student Center.
 There you will find details regarding your earliest enrollment date, any enrollment holds on your account, your tuition bill, and grades along with many other helpful resources.

 3. VIEW EARLIEST ENROLLMENT DATE

 Enrollment appointments are published by the Office of the Registrar in late March/early April for summer and fall enrollment, and early November for spring enrollment.
-You may view your earliest enrollment date and time within your MyUW Student Center.
-On the right side of the screen, look for the Enrollment Dates section.
-Note: It may take up to 24 hours after you’ve been admitted for your enrollment appointment to be assigned and populate in your MyUW Student Center.
+You may view your earliest enrollment date and time within the Course Search and Enroll tile in MyUW.
+Note, it may take up to 24 hours after you’ve been admitted for your enrollment appointment to be assigned and populate in your MyUW.

 4. SEARCH FOR CLASSES